 Once a completed withdrawal form has been received, Administration will process this accordingly.
 Students will be issued with confirmation of their withdrawal via email, however, if students do not have internet access, this confirmation will be mailed to a nominated postal address.

 Where a student wishes to enrol in a part of an approved course with the provider in circumstances where the student had earlier withdrawn from a part of the course undertaken with the provider, the student will be asked to provide their request to the provider in writing.
 The request must be made to TrainSmart by email at email@example.com.
 Or by post to Trainsmart Australia, Attention: Student Administration Team, Suite 404, Level 4, 815 Pacific Highway, Chatswood, NSW 2067.

 Students may need to withdraw from their studies after the census date, or may be unable to complete their studies due to certain circumstances.
 In such circumstances, students may apply to have their VET Student Loan remitted.
 Where TrainSmart Australia finds that special circumstances apply, the student’s loan balance will be re-credited with an equal amount to the amount of VET Student Loan that the student has received for their VET unit/s of study.
 If a student’s VET Student Loan balance is re-credited, any assistance they acquired for the VET unit/s of study will also be remitted.

 For TrainSmart Australia to be satisfied that special circumstances apply, you must be able to prove that the circumstances:

-- Were beyond your control; and
+a) were beyond your control; and

-- Did not make their full impact on you until on, or after, the census date for the course of part of the course; and
+b) did not make their full impact on you until on, or after, the census date for the course of part of the course; and

-- Made it impracticable for you to complete the requirements for the course, or part of the course.
+c) made it impracticable for you to complete the requirements for the course, or part of the course.